Tiendil/tiendil-org-content/content/posts/2023-12-22-two-years-writing-rfc-statistics/en.md

 - About 21% concern processes: when to merge, how to test, how to work with configs, how to create tasks, etc.
 - About 15% are analysis.
 For example, after the first six months of development, I prepared the description of the project status, risks, dynamics, etc.
 - About 8% are planning.
 What to do and why.
-- In the second year, the number of RFCs about architecture are decreased, and the number of all other topics are increased.
-This is due to the growth and restructuring of the team, and the establishment of the project.
+- In the second year, the number of RFCs about architecture were decreased, and the number of all other topics were increased.
+This was due to the growth and restructuring of the team, and the establishment of the project.

 /// brigid-images
 galery_class = "brigid-images-1-in-row"